jvd-malek/jvd-malek/README.md

 - 👋 Hi, I’m @jvd-malek

-As a Junior Front-End Developer, I excel at designing and developing robust web applications across various industries.
+As a Front-End Developer, I excel at designing and developing robust web applications across various industries.

 In the front-end, I utilize cutting-edge technologies such as React.js, Redux, and TypeScript, while leveraging Tailwind CSS for beautiful and user-friendly designs.